ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Syncing output data

 The _laboratory_ directory is typically under the `/scratch` storage on _Gadi_, where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
-For this reason climate model outputs need to be moved to a location with longer term storage.<br>
+For this reason climate model outputs need to be moved to a location with longer-term storage.<br>
 On _Gadi_, this is typically in a folder under a project code on `/g/data`.

-_Payu_ has built-in support to sync outputs, restarts and a copy of the _control_ directory git history to another location.<br>
+_Payu_ has built-in support to sync outputs, restarts and a copy of the _control_ directory `git` history to another location.<br>
 This feature is controlled by the following section in the `config.yaml` file:
 ```yaml
 # Sync options for automatically copying data from ephemeral scratch space to